 You won’t need to do this often, I’ve barely faced this once and I’ve been using KDE for more than a couple of months.
 This could happen if you’ve been using KDE on a machine that stays on for long periods of time.
 Rebooting solves the issue, but this isn’t an issue with the entire operating system.
 The issue lies with the Plasma desktop and thus restarting it fixes the sluggishness too.
 Rebooting isn’t very difficult, it is but it takes time.
 More importantly, it means you have to close everything you’re doing so that the computer can restart.
 Whereas you can still have all your current work open and running while you simply restart KDE Plasma.

 To restart, you will need to use a couple of commands in a Terminal.
 These commands differ, depending on which version of KDE Plasma you’re using.
-Furthermore, there are also a couple of ways to do this on Plasma 5.
+Furthermore, there are also a couple of ways to restart the Plasma Shell in KDE5.
 We’ve covered all of that below.

 To do this with the Plasma 4 desktop, launch the Terminal window.
 This is known as Konsole in KDE.
 Copy and paste the following two commands in the Konsole one by one and hit enter after each.